mmaleck/chondrocyte/README.md

 ## Usage

-chondrocyte was first developed with MATLAB and thus we have a folder [matlab_code](matlab_code).
+chondrocyte was first developed with MATLAB and thus we have the folder [matlab_code](matlab_code).
 Then, it was reimplemented in python with some improvements and model expansions. \
-So, we enocurage users to use [python_code](python_code) and also we only write instructions how to use chondrocyte in python for that reason. \
+Therefore, we encourage users to use [python_code](python_code), and also we only write instructions on how to use chondrocyte in python for that matter. \

-Inside [python_code](python_code), there are four python files, `chondrocyte.py`, `functions.py`, `params.py`, and `postprocess.py` in addition to four jupter notebooks `demo_*.ipynb`. \
+Inside [python_code](python_code), there are four python files, `chondrocyte.py`, `functions.py`, `params.py`, and `postprocess.py` in addition to four jupyter notebooks `demo_*.ipynb`.

+These jupyter notebooks are great examples of how to use the chondrocyte interactively and the demos include replications of figures from the published paper.

-`chondrocyte.py` is the core part of the chdondrocyte.
-It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` is merely to demonstrate how to postporocess the results.
+`chondrocyte.py` is the core part of the chondrocyte.
+It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` is merely to demonstrate how to post-process the results.

-For detailed instruction aboout the code, we ask users to have a look on the code as it contains the explanation as comments.
+For detailed instructions about the code, we ask users to have a look at the code as it contains the explanation as comments.

 ## Authors
 chondrocyte is developed by